JackSmith100/JackSmith100.github.io/_site/projects.md

 ---

 ## Intro
-In various statistics courses I have completed projects that...
+<font size="4">In various statistics courses I have completed projects that...</font>

 ## Canadian and American Election PostStratification